RieFuwa/vidisozluk-front/README.md

 ### -The user cannot submit an empty post.
 ### -Post search is available.
 ### -If the user has an admin role, they can access the admin panel.
 The relevant rules are written by Spring Security.
+### -A user who does not log in to the application cannot interact.
 ## What the app looks like
 ![Ana Sayfa](https://github.com/RieFuwa/vidisozluk-front/assets/71210936/db212867-448c-4d84-84a7-f93ae6102d5a)